Workshops

 Since 2019, beginners workshops for fiddle, banjo and dance have taken place during the summer camp at Croft Farm Water Park, Tewksbury.
 These summer camp workshops are free to members attending the summer camp (subject to payment of the relevant camping or day visitor charges to the Croft Farm Water Park).
 Please go to the camps page for further details of the summer camp venue.

 The beginners instrument workshops take place during the first weekend of summer camp and give students a chance to learn from members of experienced UK bands; expert musicians who are used to teaching and running workshops.
-In addition to the formal workshops there will be a number of slow jams organised during the week, to give students the opportunity to take part in sessions.
-The summer camp will also host a dance workshop on designated days of the week for beginners and improvers.
+In addition to the formal workshops there will be a number of slow jams organised during the week, giving students the opportunity to take part in sessions.

 The beginners instrument workshops take place during the first weekend of summer camp and give students a chance to learn from members of experienced UK bands; expert musicians who are used to teaching and running workshops.
-In addition to the formal workshops there will be a number of slow jams organised during the week, to give students the opportunity to take part in sessions.
-The summer camp will also host a dance workshop on designated days of the week for beginners and improvers.
+In addition to the formal workshops there will be a number of slow jams organised during the week, giving students the opportunity to take part in sessions.

 Other Workshops